madnuttah/unbound-docker/README.md

 ### License

-Unless otherwise specified, all code is released under the Creative Commons license v4 (CC BY 4.0).
+Unless otherwise specified, all code is released under the MIT license.
 See the [`LICENSE`](https://github.com/madnuttah) for details.

 ### Licenses for other components